DexterLex98/Drifter/README.md

 ## Using Drifter
 Within the directory Drifter you will find [mover.py](mover.py)
-- Open the directory where you have extracted/cloned drifter in CMD/Powershell mode by "Ctrl+Shift+RightClick", within the CMD you have to run the script.
+- Open the directory where you have extracted/cloned drifter in CMD/Powershell mode by "Ctrl+Shift+RightClick", within CMD you have to run the script.

 ## Usage
 `
 python3 mover.py